 Future Stars was born when Rotary member Rick Taylor’s daughter was then a budding high school vocalist.
 Rick believed that talented young people like his daughter deserved more and better productions in which to showcase and develop their talents.
 Future Stars was born from this goal.
 The mission of Rotary’s Future Stars Performing Arts Competition is to give South Florida’s most talented high school and middle school performers a professional quality production worthy of their amazing talent.

-This year we will also permit auditions via digital video for any performer electing to audition remotely.
+This year we will permit auditions via digital video for any performer electing to audition remotely.
 We encourage all performers who are able to audition live to attend the audition in person, because no recording can match the excitement of a live performance.
 The remote audition option is available for performers who are unable to attend the live audition.

 The performers in the Future Stars competition represent schools and performance educators from all over South Florida.
 Middle school and high school students who live in any of the coastal counties from Monroe County to Brevard County are eligible to audition.
 Many Future Stars alumni have gone on to college-level study at prestigious music and dance programs and professional careers in the performing arts.
 The Rotary Club of Boca Raton has helped many Future Stars participants with college scholarship assistance so they could follow their dream of a career in the arts.